 Being time conscious is an awesome start on the lion tracking activity.
 Lion tracking technically should actually start in the morning at around 8am.
 The tracking of lions is done by researchers using radio callers and radiation locators to find where the lions are hiding.
 Likewise lions move in the groups of 3-25 individuals and these groups are called Prides.

 However, the number of lions increases during the tracking activity.
 Therefore, it’s ideal to keep or note down the number seen first to avoid confusion.
 It is good to take note of the different signs that help locate the lions.
 For example, the nocturnal vocalizations as well as the hyenas as they laugh and any other unusual distressing call for prey.
 You should also take note of the bent grass in the plains.
 It might help you know the direction where the lion has moved.
 In conclusion, there is 95% chance you can see lions in savannah plains in Queen Elizabeth National Park.

 Do lions in Queen Elizabeth National Park behave different from any other lions in the World?

-Lions in Queen Elizabeth National Park are tree climbing lions; therefore the lions in Ishasha are spotted lazily hanging up in the candelabra tree branches of acacia trees and sycamore trees in the savannah plains.
-These lions are territorial, meaning, they make territories and they have to respect this rule or else the worst can happen between two males of different prides.
-This might be the reason why the called the king of the jungle; two kings cannot rule one kingdom.
+Lions in Queen Elizabeth National Park are tree climbing lions.
+Therefore the lions in Ishasha are spotted lazily hanging up in the candelabra tree branches of acacia trees and sycamore trees.
+These lions are territorial, meaning, they make territories and they have to respect this rule.
+This might be the reason why they are called the king of the jungle since two kings cannot rule one kingdom.